Anthony D. Romero

-Anthony D. Romero (Born July 9, 1965) is the executive director of the American Civil Liberties Union.
+Anthony D. Romero (born July 9, 1965) is an American lawyer who serves as the executive director of the American Civil Liberties Union.
 He assumed the position in 2001 as the first Latino and openly gay man to do so.

 Early life and education

 Romero was born in Bronx, New York city on July 9, 1965, to Puerto Rican parents Demetrio and Coralie Romero.
 Romero spent the initial years of his childhood growing up in a public housing project in the Bronx.
 He was the oldest of his siblings.
 His father worked as a houseman at a large Manhattan hotel and was repeatedly turned down for a more financially lucrative job as a banquet waiter, being told that it was because he did not speak English well enough.
 Demetrio Romero later decided to seek assistance from the attorney of the labor union he belonged to, hoping to file a grievance against his employer.
 He won the case, which allowed for him to seek out better paying work and later allowed for the family to improve their standard of living.
 The family subsequently moved to suburban New Jersey, where Anthony graduated high school.

 Romero was the first member of his family to graduate from high school.
 He received his B.A. degree from Princeton University's Woodrow Wilson School of Public and International Affairs in 1987, having written a senior thesis titled "Colombian Migration and Political Participation in the United States".
-He later received a J.D. from Stanford University Law School in 1990.
+He later received a J.D. from Stanford Law School in 1990.
+He was a Dinkelspiel Scholar at Stanford University, a Cane Scholar at Princeton, and a National Hispanic Scholar at both institutions.
 He is a member of the New York bar.
-He was a Dinkelspiel Scholar at Stanford University, a Cane Scholar at Princeton, and a National Hispanic Scholar at both institutions.